HSE spends almost €300k burying patients

-The HSE has spent almost €300,000 over the past three years on burial expenses on patients who died in its care.
+The HSE has spent almost €300,000 over the past three years on burial expenses on patients who died in its care, writes Gordon Deegan.

 Some of those who the HSE assisted included those who were made homeless prior to admission to hospital and had no family.